euclidianAce/teal-cli/README.md

 ## Contributing

 Contributions would be helpful, but most features that I want in this require fixes/changes in upstream `tl`, so consider helping there first.
+Some examples:
+ - The biggest one (in general, not just for this project), is to expose the types of the teal compiler.
+ 	- Furthermore, being able to load a script _with a dynamically generated, but typed_ environment, would be a huge weight off the `util` module's responsibility
+ - A way to interact with module loading so the `project "module"` feature doesn't have to be a hack